 - ¼ teaspoon hot paprika (or regular paprika + ⅓ teaspoon black pepper or a dash of cayenne)

-- ¾ cup avocado oil or canola oil (for frying)
+- ¾ cup avocado oil or canola oil (For frying.
+See notes.)

 - lemon wedges for serving